mshabana70/WebDev_BootCamp/ProjectsForLearning/JavaScript/notes/JavaScript.md

 var money = 20;
 console.log("You can buy " + numOfCandy(money) + " pieces of candy with $" + money + " dollars!");
 ```

+This function here will take the remainder of the money you have and the cost of the candy.
+The remainder is subtracted from the total amount of money and divided by the cost of candy.
+You could have used the floor() method to round down the quotient of the money you have and the price of piece of candy.
+BUT that is no fun at all!